 VI.
-Recruitment Qualifications Education: An advanced university degree in one of the following fields is required: nutrition, public health, nutritional epidemiology, global/international health and nutrition, health/nutrition research, policy and/or management, health sciences, nutritional epidemiology, or another health-related science field.
-Experience: A minimum of eight years of professional experience in a developing country in one or more of the following areas is required: nutrition, public health, nutrition planning and management, or maternal, infant and child health/nutrition care.
-Experience in health/nutrition programme/project development and management in a UN system agency or organization is an asset Language Requirements: Fluency in English is required.
-Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.
+Recruitment Qualifications Education: An advanced university degree in one of the following fields is required: nutrition, public health, nutritional epidemiology, global/international health and nutrition, health/nutrition research, policy and/or management, health sciences, nutritional epidemiology, or another agriculture/nutrition- related science field.
+Experience: A minimum of five years of professional experience in a developing country in one or more of the following areas is required: nutrition, food security, agriculture, income generation activities, social safety nets, nutrition planning and management, or maternal, infant and child health/nutrition care.
+Experience in nutrition sensitive programme/project development and management in a UN system agency or organization is an asset Language Requirements: Fluency in English is required.
+Knowledge of another official UN language or local language of the duty station is considered as an asset.